rogermparent/gatsby-recipe-book/README.md

 https://user-images.githubusercontent.com/9111807/224888021-1c6ea8b6-6a49-4f8e-98e9-9dd58bd15ecb.mp4

-Edits are done in a local environment with the `editor` app, and then the same data is fed into the `builder` app to generate a static website, sharing as many resources as possible but eschewing the editor bits that the public doesn't need.
+Edits are done in a local environment with the `editor` app, and then the same data is fed into the `website` app to generate a static website, sharing as many resources as possible but eschewing the editor bits that the public doesn't need.
 Shared resources are stored in a `core` app, which should be utilized as much as possible to keep the two environments as close as possible.

 # What is it?